maximilien/musings/blogs/ai/3/draft.md

 *Nine events, 4,000+ registrations, and what we learned building a community around AI agents*

-**TL;DR:** In January 2025, Dave Nielsen and I asked: does the Bay Area need another AI meetup?
-The answer was yes—because 2025 was to be the year of AI agents, and there was no dedicated forum.
-We launched AI Agents Meetup SF and ran 9 events in our first year.
+**TL;DR:** In January 2025, Dave Nielsen, Alexy Khrabrov, and I asked: does the Bay Area need another AI meetup?
+The answer, for us was a resounding yes—because 2025 was to be the year of AI agents, and back then there was no dedicated forum.
+We launched AI Agents Meetup SF and ran 9+ events in our first year.
 This post reflects on what we learned, who spoke, and what's next for 2026.

 ---